koboldpress/black-flag-tools/README.md

-# Black Flag Content Tools
+# Black Flag Roleplaying Content Tools

 These tools are designed to aid in converting [DnD5e](https://github.com/foundryvtt/dnd5e) content into [Black Flag Roleplaying](https://github.com/koboldpress/black-flag/) content as well as parsing content from PDFs.